Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

  For example, genes that are involved in galactose metabolism are typically not essential, as inhibition of these genes block the cell’s ability to digest galactose, but it can still survive on other nutrition’s.
  In lab conditions however, the cells are typically grown in galactose rich media, and inhibiting the genes for galactose metabolism cause starvation of the cells.

+4. A gene might not be essential, but its deletion might cripple the cell so that the growth rate decreases significantly.
+ When the cells are grown, the more healthy cells grow much faster and, after some time, occur more frequently in the population than these crippled cells and therefore these cells might not generate many reads or no reads at all.
+ In the processing, it might therefore look as if these genes are essential, but in fact they are not.
+ The cells just grow very slowly.

 The other way around might also occcur, where essential genes are partly tolerant to transposons.
 This is shown by Michel et.al. to be caused that some regions (that code for specific subdomains of the proteins) of the essential genes are dispensable.
 The transposons in these essential genes are clearly located at a specific region in the gene, the one that codes for a non-essential subdomain.